TimotheMaammar/TimotheMaammar/README.md

 Offensive cybersecurity professional with a 5-year background as a System Administrator in the French Army and 2 years of professional experience as a Pentester

-🇵🇱 Moving to Poland soon and actively looking for cybersecurity opportunities 🇵🇱
+Relocated to Poland and actively looking for cybersecurity opportunities

 ---